• Skip to primary navigation

 1. Crock Pot Beans Ingredients.
 2. Bowl of dry pinto beans.

 Cooking pinto beans in the slow cooker is one of those back pocket recipes.
 Crock pot beans are reliable, delicious and easy to make.
-With just a few ingredients, you can serve up a delicious, healthy and economical meal.
+With just a few ingredients, you can serve up a delicious, and economical meal.
 While soaking is recommended, you can cook pinto beans in crock pot without soaking.
-Here’s how to cook dried pinto beans (see recipe card for details):

 First, soak pinto beans (optional but recommended) in water for 8-12 hours.

-Cook times are a reflection of my particular slow cooker which reaches up to 205 Fahrenheit on Low and 290 Fahrenheit on High.
+Cook times in this recipe are a reflection of my particular slow cooker which reaches up to 205 Fahrenheit on Low and 290 Fahrenheit on High.
 Depending on the crock pot employed and age of bean, cook time will probably vary.
 Be sure to check your manufactures owners guide for guidance.

 1. Soaking pinto beans in water in a bowl.
 2. Ingredients in crock pot for slow cooker pinto beans.